sara-nl/spider4advisors/README.md

 ### Bring your own example

 If you already understood the basics of Spider usage and you have a good example in mind to fit in this platform, please try it out!
-You can port an application from your own system to Spider or vise-versa or even think of ways to integrate with other existing platforms at SURFsara or public clouds.
+You can port an application from your own system to Spider or vice-versa or even think of ways to integrate with other existing platforms at SURFsara or public clouds.

 Need help?
 Ask for help to the Spider advisors in the room ;)